Your donations help T1Determined #keepgoing.

 Prolonged exercise with no food grinds you down physically and mentally as your body uses itself for fuel.
 You not only lose body fat and muscle mass; you also recover less overnight, leave yourself more prone to injury, and your outlook goes to hell.

-Principle #3: If BGs are high, replace most carbs with fat and protein & dose
+Principle #3: If BGs are high, replace most carbs with fat and protein & dose (a little)

 It’s great to say “fuel on schedule” but the immediate question is “Fine, but what am I supposed to eat if my blood sugar’s 240 mg/dl?”